MorrisChalmers/Drift/docs/README.md

 # Drift

+## Overview
-DRIFT is conceived as a mobile–first web application that furnishes precise, real–time, and predictive surf intelligence to active surfers aged 16–45 who reside in, or frequently visit, coastal regions.
+Drift is a mobile–first web application that delivers precise, real–time, and predictive surf intelligence for active surfers aged 16–45.
+Designed for both casual and professional users, Drift combines live data with forecasting technology to help users plan their surf sessions with confidence.

-## Usage
+## How to Use
 1. Clone the repository:
    ```bash
    git clone <repository-url>